oogles/djem/docs/topics/models.rst

 * Standard user and datetime fields: ``user_created``, ``user_modified``, ``date_created``, ``date_modified``.
 * Support for :ref:`ensuring these fields remain accurate <commoninfomixin-maintaining-accuracy>` as records are updated over time.
 * Support for :ref:`ownership checking <commoninfomixin-ownership-checking>`.
-* A simple :ref:`default implementation <commoninfomixin-object-permissions>` of :doc:`permissions` via ownership checking.
-* A custom manager to assist with maintaining accuracy and checking ownership.
+* A custom manager/queryset to assist with maintaining accuracy and checking ownership.

 .. warning::

-    Using :class:`CommonInfoMixin` can break code that automatically calls methods such as the model's :meth:`~CommonInfoMixin.save` method, or the queryset's :meth:`~djem.models.managers.CommonInfoQuerySet.update` method.
+    Using :class:`CommonInfoMixin` can break code that automatically calls methods such as the model's :meth:`~CommonInfoMixin.save` method, or the queryset's :meth:`~CommonInfoQuerySet.update` method.
 See :ref:`commoninfomixin-maintaining-accuracy` for a description of the caveats of ``CommonInfoMixin``, and workarounds.

 Usage
 -----

-To make use of :class:`CommonInfoMixin`, simply include it among your model's parent classes:
+To make use of :class:`CommonInfoMixin`, simply include it among your model's parent classes.
+It should be listed ahead of ``models.Model``:

 .. code-block:: python